Aaron-Bopp/TIM/40_Evergreens/Steal like an artist.md

 - works with:: [[There is a difference between thinking and creating]]
 - helpful for:: [[Your second brain should be an inspirational hub of creativity]]

+#TO/DO/FIND there is a book by this name i think
 ### <hr class="footnote"/>

 **Status**:: #EVER/SAPLING